 In the context of thousands of years of human existence, human milk is ordinary like just like blood or eyes are ordinary.
 It is only when human milk is absent, however, that it dawns on us just how truly extra-ordinary human milk is.
 Nowhere is this truer than in the context of premature birth, or newborn disease.
-When a 2 lb baby is fighting for it’s life, human milk becomes more than ordinary . . . for sick and fragile babies, human milk is truly Miracle Milk™.
-Join the 1st Nationwide Miracle Milk Mother’s Day Stroll to raise awareness of the life-saving power of human milk in the NICU!
+When a two-pound baby is fighting for it’s life, human milk becomes more than ordinary . . . for sick and fragile babies, human milk is truly Miracle Milk™.
 Help us get more Miracle Milk to more babies in the NICU.
 Here are some “fast facts” about Miracle Milk™:

 - Prematurity is the #1 killer of newborns (not including congenital malformations).
 1 in 9 babies is born preterm (before 37 weeks) in the U.S., and 1 in 12 in Canada, i.e. 530,000 babies per year.
 The U.S. has the highest prematurity rate of the largest industrialized nations, and is in the top 10 overall (along with Bangladesh and Indonesia).
 Worldwide, 15 million babies are born preterm annually.
 African American mothers are more likely to have preterm infants than any other ethnicity with an infant mortality rate among black infants in the U.S. at 2.4 times higher than that of white infants, primarily due to preterm birth.
 In Canada, the aboriginal preterm birth rate is as much as 1.8 times higher.